 On-campus continuing education opportunities include approximately 100 credit courses offered after 4:00 p.m. in the fall and spring semesters, while approximately 30 graduate education courses are offered off campus throughout northeastern Pennsylvania.
-Additionally, the Aquatots Learn to Swim program is available to children.
-Residents who are over 60 years of age can take up to six (6) hours a semester free of charge through the Senior Citizens Tuition Waiver program.
+Programs for children include the Aquatots learn to swim program and a summer day- camp in cooperation with Oasis Services for Children.
+Residents who are over 60 years of age can take up to six hours a semester free of charge through the Senior Citizens Tuition Waiver program.
+Contact Enrollment Services at 570-422-2800 for more information on Senior Citizen Waivers.